 Dog-Friendly: no

 In the morning, we awoke to the sound of cars.
-Groups of climbers were getting ready to climb Kangaroo Temple.
-Two skiers showed up a while later.
-Then they went up to the couloir south of the Early Winters Spires.
+Several groups of climbers were getting ready for Kangaroo Temple.
+Then the two skiers showed up later went up to the couloir south of the Early Winters Spires.

 See more trip photos here.

 We climbed another 200′ on moderate terrain in the upper basin.
-Then the slopes steepened in the final 300′ up to Pass 6671.
-From the pass, I saw our last year’s climb: Marsupial Peak.
-It sat among many other high points in the Lake Chelan-Sawtooth Wilderness.
+Then the slopes steepened again in the final 300′ up to Kangaroo Pass 6671.
+Soon, I caught sight of our last year’s climb Marsupial Peak from there.

 See more trip photos here.